안녕하세요. 토미입니다.

 Conversation (Korean only)

-Let’s look at the conversation again and check how much you understood my lesson.
+Let’s review the conversation again and check how much you understood my lesson.

 I am sure you can feel more comfortable listening to it this time.